identity2/Hugo-Blog/content/about.md

 I major in Computer Science at the Chinese University of Hong Kong.

-I make games, create doodle art, and write crazy stuff.
+I make games, draw, and write crazy stuff.

 I am a good person.